 BSN-Prepared Nurses Are in High Demand

 So why is quality important to a student or new nurse?
-It’s huge.
 Quality patient care begins with a quality nursing education.
-There is a reason Magnet-designated hospitals have plans in place for 80% of their nurses to be baccalaureate-prepared by 2020.
+There is a reason Magnet-designated hospitals have the ongoing goal of 80% of nurses with baccalaureate degrees.
 This means holding a BSN (Bachelor of Science in Nursing) versus an ADN (Associate Degree in Nursing).
 In fact, IU Health recently added it to their job postings, stating ADN applicants must obtain a BSN within 5 years.

 Therefore, we believe it is more critical than ever for those considering nursing programs to apply great diligence in selecting which type of degree they obtain.
 Students in our 16-month accelerated BSN program have the added advantage of receiving their clinical education with Magnet-designated St.Vincent Indianapolis.